'I thought he was a doctor': Witnesses detail alleged abuse of vulnerable patients

 The nurse said she immediately reported her concerns to the proper authorities.
 Prosecutors advised the court that the state would not be pursuing criminal charges against Menna's friends for failing to report the abuse.

-In argument, Hill acknowledged the "ick factor" of a male relative tending to the personal hygiene needs of a female relative but said without evidence the procedures were done for sexual gratification, they weren't illegal.
-The judge overruled her demurrer, saying statute doesn't require such a reason.
+Hill acknowledged the "ick factor" of a male relative tending to the personal hygiene needs of a female relative but said that without evidence that the procedures were done for sexual gratification, they weren't illegal.
+The judge said state statutes don't require such a reason.

-Menna was scheduled for district court arraignment in late February, where a judge will take up his pauper issue.
+Menna was scheduled for arraignment in late February, when a judge will take up his pauper issue.
 He remains in the Tulsa County jail in lieu of $75,000 bond.

 The case is not the first in which Menna has been accused of such crimes.